Eddie T. Johnson: Impact

 Johnson led a department of over 13,400 officers, the second-largest police department in the United States, who defended use of force training, more community policing and a court monitor to oversee department-wide reforms which included the DOJ and the Chicago Police Accountability Task Force (CPATF).
 The CPATF was initiated by then Mayor of Chicago Rahm Emanuel to investigate the murder of Laquan McDonald and was once headed by the present Mayor Lori Lightfoot.

 Johnson was appointed superintendent in 2016 by Emanuel to restore the public's trust after Emanuel delayed releasing the video of Jason Van Dyke's fatal shooting of Laquan McDonald for over a year.
 Johnson said that the Laquan McDonald incident changed Chicago's trust in the police department and that officer morale fell as a result of the lack of trust.
 Chicago's homicide rate stood at a 20-year high of 792 in 2016 when Johnson was appointed superintendent, and fell to 561 by the end of 2018.
 Johnson credited the use of data analytics to decrease homicides and shootings, and approved of the DOJ's investigation into CPD shootings that found widespread excessive use of force and racial discrimination by the CPD.
-It led to a consent decree, a federally-enforced agreement that oversees CPD reforms.
+It led to a consent decree, a federally enforced agreement that oversees CPD reforms.

 As a result of the consent decree, Johnson validated the CPD's community policing efforts, making substantial improvements in officer training, which eventually led to a decrease in officer-related shootings.

-Controversy
+Controversies

 Johnson's early support and ultimate reversal in the firing of Officer Robert Rialmo over the 2015 Christmas shooting of Quintonio LeGrier and accidental death of Bettie Jones continued to shadow his term in office as superintendent.
 Another controversy linked to Johnson was the high-profile case against actor Jussie Smollett, who was accused of staging a fake hate crime on Chicago's North Side.
 Smollett was charged with a crime for the plan and execution of a hoax and abusing CPD's resources and manpower.
 However, the charges were subsequently dropped by State's Attorney Kim Foxx, enraging Johnson as well as Mayor Emanuel.

+Embroilment with Donald Trump

 Johnson defied collaborating with the U.S. Federal government's efforts to round-up illegal immigrants as a sanctuary city, embroiling Johnson with newly elected President Donald Trump.
 Trump in turn traded words with Johnson, who criticised Chicago officials over their mishandling of the city's high crime rate.
 In October 2019, Johnson refused to attend a speech by Trump at the International Association of Chiefs of Police that took place in Chicago, a move supported by Mayor Lori Lightfoot.
 Trump called Johnson's absence a "disgrace."
 Johnson called Trump's words frivolous and stated that he "would not attend the conference while racial insults and hatred are cast from the Oval Office."
 Mayor Lori Lightfoot said, "Superintendent Johnson showed President Trump what true leadership and character look like."